-The nature of this publication will be dedicated to the frequent talking points which arise during our consultations with clients that are charged with a Michigan drunk driving case.
-When I refer to drunk driving, I am referring to the plethora of Michigan laws that cover operating a motor vehicle while intoxicated (OWI) or impaired (OWVI) after the consumption of alcohol, illegal drugs or prescribed medications.
-We admit that the drunk driving laws are convoluted.
-As I have stated in other publications, there are more laws on the books in Michigan for drunk driving than exist for the offenses of murder, kidnapping, burglary and rape combined.
-Here is a sample of Michigan laws presently in force that cover the offense of drunk (or drugged) driving:
+The nature of this publication will be dedicated to the frequent talking points which arise with our clients faced with a Michigan drunk driving case.
+When I refer to drunk driving, I am referring to the plethora of Michigan laws that cover operating a motor vehicle while intoxicated (OWI) or impaired (OWVI) by the consumption of alcohol, illegal drugs or prescribed medications.
+Numerous laws may be involved or tied to a single OWI offense, including:

 - Criminal laws which empower the court to impose incarceration and other penalties.

 - Civil infractions, such as refusing the Preliminary Breath Test (PBT).

 - Search and seizure laws which allow a court to issue an order for a blood test.

 - Implied consent laws (when a breath test or other test for alcohol or drugs is refused) which can result in points and license sanctions.